NickDeitmers/Machine-Learning-Competition/README.md

 ## Organization

 -In order to develop our model, we worked as a team to plan our workflow.
 We then divided activities and collaborated with our code through GitHub, meeting regularly to take decisions on key elements of the pipeline.
-Once the preprocessing pipeline was ready, the remaining tasks and model training were divided into each component of the group.
+Once the pre-processing pipeline was ready, the remaining tasks and model training were divided into each component of the group.

 ## Repository